sgreenley/google-sheets-NY-citi-bike/README.md

 ### Descriptive statistics

 Calculating a basic table for Mean, Median,Min and Max on Trip Duration and User age.
+As we can see the maximum in trip duration has an outlier.

 <image src="https://github.com/sgreenley/google-sheets-NY-citi-bike/blob/main/assets/Desc%20Stat.png" >

-Top 20 pick-up locations, sorted by the data by count, in descending order.
+Top 20 pick-up locations, sorted by the data by count, in descending orderusing a pivot table.
+This chart gives us the top 3 spots, Grove St Path, Exchange Placeand Sip ave.

 <image src="https://github.com/sgreenley/google-sheets-NY-citi-bike/blob/main/assets/Desc%20Count.png" >

-Explore how the average trip duration varies across different age groups
+Explore how the average trip duration varies across different age groups again using a pivot table.
+In review the 75+ age group has the highest duration, but that might be scewed to and needs further analysis.

 <image src="https://github.com/sgreenley/google-sheets-NY-citi-bike/blob/main/assets/Desc%20Dur.png" >